david-peter-smith/Evidentialism/README.md

 3. Facts and Theories can be pragmatically determined though my senses
     1. Observations about reality can be identified as facts
     2. Therories can be formed based on knowledge of facts and/or other theories
+4. Facts and Theories which are more measurably predictive, accurate, and valid supersede others.